 Soon after the second sell signal came in, the stock corrected about 25% from its high.

 2. Pattern Breakout

-We know that formation of pattern is an interesting phenomenon in building of the chart.
-Any pattern may it be reversal or continuation will stage a breakout at a particular point of time.
+We know that the formation of the pattern is an interesting phenomenon in building the chart.
+Any pattern it be reversal or continuation will stage a breakout at a particular point in time.

 It is again interesting to know as RSI considers the underlying relative strength of a stock over a specified period of time.
 Such breakout will occur at least 2-3 days in advance in RSI which price will follow in due course.